-Vue CLI 3 is the next generation cli tool made to help you get started more easily than before.
+Vue CLI 3 is the next generation cli tool made to abstract away the complexities of building an application.
 When you start your app with Vue CLI 3 you will also be able to get the official webpack updates and config changes, as well as Vuetify's updates without an arduous upgrade process.

-Now that you have an instantiated project, you can add the Vuetify package using the cli.
+Now that you have an instantiated project, you can add the Vuetify Vue CLI 3 package using the cli.

-Vuetify can also be installed using Vue UI, the new visual application for @vue/cli.
+Vuetify can also be installed using Vue UI, the new visual application for Vue CLI 3.
 Ensure that you have the latest version of Vue CLI installed, then from your terminal type: